-In Group C, surgeons gave an acceptable and excellent satisfaction score in 20 (58.8%) and 12 (35.3%) patients, respectively.
+In group C, surgeons gave an acceptable and excellent satisfaction score in 20 (58.8%) and 12 (35.3%) patients, respectively.
 Poor satisfaction score was observed in 2 (5.9%) patients.
-In Group U, surgeons gave an excellent and acceptable satisfaction score in 7 (20.6%) and in 26 (76.5%) patients, respectively.
-A poor satisfaction score was seen in 1 (2.9%) patient only.
+In group U, surgeons gave an excellent and acceptable satisfaction score in 7 (20.6%) and 26 (76.5%) patients, respectively.
+A poor satisfaction score was seen in one (2.9%) patient only.
 The association between the surgeon satisfaction score and the groups was significant (p=0.0028).
-The mean duration from intubation to placement confirmation was significantly higher in Group C as compared to Group U (250 versus 192 sec, p<0.0001) (Table 4).
+The mean duration from intubation to placement confirmation was significantly higher in group C as compared to group U (250 vs. 192 sec, p<0.0001) (Table 5).

-Discussion
+Discussion and Conclusions

-In this prospective observational cohort study of 68 patients undergoing elective thoracic surgery requiring one-lung ventilation (OLV), we found that tracheal ultrasound had higher accuracy in prediction of DLT size than anthropometric formula-based methods.
-Lung ultrasound fared better in diagnostic accuracy, with higher sensitivity and surgeon satisfaction scores and faster confirmation of correct DLT placement.
+In this prospective observational cohort study of 68 patients undergoing elective thoracic surgery requiring OLV, we found that USG had higher accuracy in the prediction of DLT size than anthropometric formula-based methods.
+Lung USG fared better in diagnostic accuracy, with higher sensitivity and surgeon satisfaction scores and faster confirmation of correct DLT placement.

-Size of DLT
+Size of double lumen tube

 The optimal size DLT is the largest tube whose main body passes through the glottis without any trauma while the bronchial lumen fits the desired bronchus with only a small air leak when its cuff is deflated [8].
-An inappropriately sized DLT can interfere with oxygenation, cause airway trauma and affects lung isolation during OLV [9].
+An inappropriately sized DLT can interfere with oxygenation, cause airway trauma, and affect lung isolation during OLV [9].
 The demographic parameters such as height and gender-based formulas used to predict the DLT size, may not be accurate, especially in Asians, who are generally smaller [8,10].
 Brodsky et al. found that the average tracheal widths for Asian and non-Asian men were 19 ± 2 mm and 21 ± 2 mm, whereas that for women were 16 ± 2 mm and 17 ± 3 mm, respectively [8.]

 In a previous study, the width of the trachea was measured in 70 patients at the level of the clavicles in a recent posteroanterior chest radiograph.
-They found average tracheal diameter for males was 22 mm (range 15-27 mm) and 17 mm (range 13-25 mm) in females [11].
+They found average tracheal diameter for males was 22 mm (range 15-27 mm) and 17 mm (range 13-25 mm) in females [7].
 However, in the present study, the average tracheal diameter in males and females was 15.85 mm (range 13-20 mm) and 14.56 mm (range 12.5-16 mm), respectively.
 The difference in the measured tracheal diameter can be due to different population characteristics of different areas.
 Further, in our study, the tracheal diameter was measured at the level of the cricoid cartilage, while Brodsky et al. measured the tracheal diameter at the level of the clavicle.

-Considering anthropometric measurements of the Indian population, a DLT size 39 Fr for and 37 Fr are usually chosen for adult males and females, respectively.
-When assessed through the USG method, we could place a 41 Fr tube in two adult males and 35 Fr in one adult male, and 32 Fr in 1 adult female, using the tracheal diameter as a guide.
+Considering anthropometric measurements of the Indian population, a DLT size of 39 Fr and 37 Fr are usually chosen for adult males and females, respectively.
+When assessed through the USG method, we could place a 41 Fr tube in two adult males, 35 Fr in one adult male, and 32 Fr in one adult female, using the tracheal diameter as a guide.
 Such varied size prediction is not possible with clinical methods, which ultimately causes difficulty in achieving proper lung isolation due to inappropriate-sized DLT.
-On the other hand, measurement of tracheal diameter with the help of ultrasound technique reduces the chances of inappropriate DLT insertion and time duration of DLT placement from intubation to tube fixation with the better achievement of OLV [12].
+On the other hand, measurement of tracheal diameter with the help of the USG technique reduces the chances of inappropriate DLT insertion and time duration of DLT placement from intubation to tube fixation with the better achievement of OLV [11].